agnwinds/python/docs/sphinx/source/running_sirocco.rst

-Running Sirocco
+Running SIROCCO
 ##############

-The normal way to run Sirocco is simply to enter
+The normal way to run SIROCCO is simply to enter

 .. code :: bash